More information about how patients and the general public can get involved in shaping and developing our research aims and outcomes.

 Sign up for our research newsletter and find out about the exciting research being carried out at Royal Brompton and Harefield hospitals.

-Read the National Institute for Health Research (NIHR) guidance to help explain what constitutes a clinical trial
+Read the National Institute for Health and Care Research (NIHR) guidance to help explain what constitutes a clinical trial